wp-plugins/ose-firewall/readme.txt

 OSE Firewall™ - A WordPress Firewall created by <a href = "http://www.opensource-excellence.com">Open Source Excellence</a>.
 It protects your WordPress-powered blog against attacks and hacking.
 Detailed description can be found in our main website <a href ="http://www.opensource-excellence.com/shop/ose-wordpress-firewall.html">here</a>.

-The software has the following functions
+Since 1.0.0, The software has the following functions

     Block blacklisted methods (Trace / Delete / Track)
     Checks Malicious User Agent